lisbuenas/decimal-to-degree-coord-converter/README.md

 I had used to map an CSV input file to enable the output to a Output file

 ## Running the file

 index -- input fileInput.csv --output fileName.csv

 ## tests

+The base of tests were created with Jest Library and you can run it with

 yarn test